Joshbrar/pandas-challenge/README.md

 # pandas-challenge

-Applying the Python Pandas knowledge to an example.
+Applying the Python Pandas knowledge to HeroesOfPymoli.

 #Observable Trends from the Data